• Skip to primary navigation

 Who is a Receptionist?

-A receptionist is someone who works for a company and is responsible for greeting visitors, patients, or clients as well as answering phone calls.
+A receptionist is someone who works for a company and is responsible for greeting visitors, patients, or clients, as well as answering phone calls.

-In many hotels, the term “front desk” refers to an administrative department where a receptionist’s responsibilities may include room reservations and assignment, guest registration, cashier work, credit checks, key control, and mail and message service.
+In many hotels, the term “front desk” refers to an administrative department where a receptionist’s responsibilities may include room reservations and assignments, guest registration, cashier work, credit checks, key control, and mail and message service.
 Front desk clerks are another term for these types of receptionists.

 What Does a Receptionist Do?